coveo/source.coveo.com/_posts/2021-06-21-partial-sku-search.md

 ## Tying it together

 After you save the new extension, you must associate it to the indexing source.
-This is similar to the field mapping process: select the catalog source in the Administration Console, and then from the More menu item, select the Manage Extensions option.
+This is similar to the field mapping process: select the catalog source in the Administration Console, and then from the "More" menu item, select the "Manage Extensions" option.

 Select the extension you created earlier and then adjust the settings for applying the extension on the source items.
-For the Stage option, choose post-conversion.
+For the "Stage" option, choose 'post-conversion'.
 We recommend that you choose the ‘skip extension’ option for the error action and apply to all items since the reject option will eliminate the document from the index.
 These are the options highlighted in the screenshot below.

 ![Adding the extension to a source.]({{ site.baseurl }}/images/2021-06-21-partial-sku-search/Manage_Extension_rnd.png "Adding the extension to a source.")